Oinkdom/Pterodactyl-Installers/README.md

 # Pterodactyl-Installers
-some handy installers to get started with pterodactyl with lil to no interaction needed
+some handy installers to get started with pterodactyl with lil to no human interaction needed